OctopusDeploy/blog/blog/2017-07/variable-editor-update-rfc.md

 The variable editor will inherit the new 4.0 UI and maintain high-level concepts like switching between variable types, ability to filter, and view only library variable sets and common templates which are only editable in the Library.

-Some new concepts introduced are the advanced filter and being able to filter by warning, and expanding panels so you can now see what variables belong to a variable set and what variable set common variable templates belong to.
+Some new concepts introduced are the advanced filter and being able to filter by warning, and expanding panels so you can now see what variables and common variable templates belong to which variable set.

 ### Project variables

-By default the project variables will be displayed first and the advanced filter will be open with the ability to be toggled off by the filter icon.
+By default, the project variables will be displayed first and the advanced filter will be open with the ability to be toggled off by the filter icon.

 ![Octopus variable editor - project variables](project-variables.png "width=500")